CrisanSergiu98/food-recipes/README.md

 ## Scope
 The Food Recipes API showcases my skills in C# and ASP.NET using Domain Driven Design (DDD) and Clean Architecture principles.
 It allows users to manage recipes and ingredients, demonstrating a robust and scalable solution for handling culinary data.
+###Features Currently Out of Scope (May Be Added in the Future)
+- Data Access
+- Authentication and Authorization
+- Unit Testing

 ## Table of Contents
 - [Features](#features)